libremfg/rhize-docs/content/how-to/bpmn/orchestration-overview.md

 ## Message exchange

-A BPMN workflow can publish and subscribe to both the Rhize message and to external data sources.
+A BPMN workflow can publish and subscribe to both the Rhize message broker and external data sources.
 This provides substantial flexibility to create start conditions and to pass information between services.

 ```mermaid